jneen/parsimmon/API.md

 ## parser.assert(condition, message)

 Passes the result of `parser` to the function `condition`, which returns a boolean.
 If the the condition is false, returns a failed parse with the given `message`.
+Else is returns the original result of `parser`.

 ```js
 var evenLengthNumber =